How to Get Into Consulting: Top 5 Tips From a Former Bain Interviewer

 Table of Contents

 Hi, I’m Sam A., a Leland coach and expert in the consulting application process.
 I led a school recruiting team for multiple cycles during my time at Bain & Co. and participated in dozens of interviews across multiple schools.
 Below are my top tips for students interested in management consulting.
-Though they may feel a bit broad, I’ve seen the students who apply them in unique and personalized ways see great success.

-How to Get Into Consulting
+How to Get Into Consulting?

 Step 1: Build a Strong Academic Foundation